durgeshra/English_Text_Decoder/README.md

-README for the Text Decoder
+# English Text Decoder

+Authors: Durgesh Agrawal, Harsh Agarwal

 The code is divided into two parts : Frequency analysis and Dictionary lookup